Small Groups

 Growing Closer to Christ and Others

 At SBPC, we believe community is vital to discipleship.
-That’s why we’re committed to Sermon-based Small Groups!
+That’s why we’re committed to facilitating sermon-based small groups!
 Life is a whole lot better when you are connected relationally.
 If you want to make new friends and deepen your relationship with God, we think the best way is to join a small group.
-Sermon-based Small Groups are made up of 12-14 people who meet weekly to connect, have fun and grow in their relationship with Jesus.
+Sermon-based small groups are made up of 10-14 people who meet weekly to connect, have fun and grow in their relationship with Jesus.
+All groups are led by volunteer facilitators who are all SBPC members.
 We have a variety of groups that meet on and off campus, on different days throughout the week.
-Small Groups are our main pathway to discipleship and connection.
+Small groups are a main pathway to discipleship and connection.

 GETTING STARTED WITH A SMALL GROUP